Internet-Draft | QUIC event definitions for qlog | November 2023 |

 clear the flow of data, how long data remains in various buffers, and the

-For example, passing from the application protocol (e.g., WebTransport) to QUIC Datagram Frame buffers and vice versa.
-Similarly, when data moves from the application protocol layer into a user-facing application such as a web browser.¶
+For example, passing from the application protocol (e.g., WebTransport) to QUIC Datagram Frame buffers and vice versa.¶

 The datagram_data_moved